gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 title: How Do You Keep Your Data?
 authors: [nik]
 tags: [lorawan, business, helium]
-description: How any business can hold on to the data their LoRaWAN sensor produce.
+description: How any business can hold on to the data their LoRaWAN sensor produces.
 ---

 If you're a business owner and psyched on LoRaWAN (or even just curious about it), one of the things you'll have to wrap your head around is how to store your data.